iatmachian/imunify360-doc-test/docs/dashboard/README.md

 #### Auto White List

-<span class="notranslate">Auto White List</span> section allows to automatically add admin IP to the <span class="notranslate">White List</span> each time when he logs in to hosting panel and enters Imunify360 user interface.
+<span class="notranslate">Auto White List</span> section allows to automatically add admin IP to the <span class="notranslate">White List</span> each time when he logs in to hosting panel and enters Imunify360 admin interface.
 In <span class="notranslate">_Timeout_</span> field enter the number of minutes – the IP will be removed from the white list automatically after this time.

 ::: tip Note